mwouts/jupytext/tests/notebooks/mirror/ipynb_to_md/julia_functional_geometry.md

 This seemed simple because we chose to talk in terms of an *algebra* to describe pictures.
 The primitives `rot`, `flip`, `fliprot45`, `above`, `beside` and `over` fit the job perfectly.

-We were able to describe these primitves in terms of `compose` `contexts`, which the Compose library knows how to render.
+We were able to describe these primitives in terms of `compose` `contexts`, which the Compose library knows how to render.

 Denotation can be an easy way to describe a system as well as a practical implementation method.